Making a Difference

 Volunteering and Education Abroad

-In this UN-designated International Year of the Volunteer why is greater recognition not given to students who participate in international volunteer programs?
+In the UN-designated International Year of the Volunteer why is greater recognition not given to students who participate in international volunteer programs?
 The number of student volunteers is growing, and the significance

 of their work, both in the U.S. and overseas, cannot be underestimated.